danish786saaid/server-project/README.md

 | jQuery            | Fast, small, feature-rich JavaScript library        |
 | Masonry           | Flexible, responsive, scalable grid system          |
 | Unsplash          | Photography API                                     |

+#Environment Variables

+Ensure all required environment variables are set in your deployment platform:

+Render.com, Heroku, Railway, or other cloud platforms

+MongoDB Atlas for database hosting

+Google Cloud Console for OAuth credentials

+📄 License
+This project is developed for educational purposes as part of the COMP S381F / S3810SEF course at HKMU.

+🙏 Acknowledgments

+HKMU - Server Side and Cloud Computing Course

+Render - Cloud hosting platform for live demo

+All team members - For collaboration and contribution